stkyaw04/Sumahajo225/README.md

 ## Important Notes

-- **Fullscreen:** The app opens in fullscreen by default.
+- Fullscreen: The app opens in fullscreen by default.
-- **Sprite Assets:** Make sure all image assets (tortoise, hare frames, backgrounds) are included in the asset catalog.
+- prite Assets: Make sure all image assets (tortoise, hare frames, backgrounds) are included in the asset catalog.
-- **macOS Only:** Uses AppKit features, so it is not iOS compatible out of the box.
+- macOS Only: Uses AppKit features, so it is not iOS compatible out of the box.
-- **Drafts Location:** Drafts are saved as files in the app’s Documents directory.
+- Drafts Location: Drafts are saved as files in the app’s Documents directory.

 ## Credits

-- **Authors:** Joseph Saputra, Harold Ponce, Su Thiri Kyaw, Makol Chuol
+- Authors: Joseph Saputra, Harold Ponce, Su Thiri Kyaw, Makol Chuol